Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: Log-square bound---proof of

+Suppose we are processing the dart $d_\ell$ at step $k$.
+Recall that $d_\ell$ is contained in two partial faces: one starting at some dart $d$ and ending at $d_\ell$, and one starting at $d_\ell$ and ending at some dart $d'$.
+We complete a face at this step if and only if we pair $d_\ell$ with dart $d$ or $d'$.
+The dart $d'$ is an unpaired dart incident with $v_k$ with a single exception when $k=1$ and $\ell=n-1$.
+So pairing $d_\ell$ with $d'$ cannot have completed a face unless we have this exception.
+We have two cases:

-\textbf{Case 1:}\phantomsection \emph{$\ell=1$, or the previous dart (that is $d_{\ell-1}$) was chosen to be unpaired:} Then, we cannot complete a face when processing $d_\ell$.
+\textbf{Case 1:}\phantomsection \emph{$\ell=1$, or the previously processed dart $d_{\ell-1}$ was chosen to be unpaired:} Then both darts $d$ and $d'$ are incident with vertex $v_k$, so we cannot pair with them.
+Therefore, we cannot have completed a face when processing $d_\ell$.

-\textbf{Case 2:}\phantomsection \emph{$d_{\ell-1}$ is paired:} Let $D$ consists of darts incident with vertices in $\Vup$ together with $d_1,\ldots,d_{\ell-1}$.
-Then, in partial map $(D,R,L)$, there is a partial face $f$ starting with $d_{\ell-1}$ that leads to an unpaired dart $d_u\in D_i$.
-This partial face is the only face that may now be completed by processing $d_\ell$.
-Namely, by pairing $d_\ell$ with $d_u$.
-The probability we choose~$d_\ell$ to lead to vertex~$v_i$, for $i>k$, is at most $\frac{1}{n-\ell}$ as we have already chosen $\ell-1$ vertices in \hyperref[def:rpA:rca]{Random choice 1a}.
-The probability that we choose dart~$d_u$ (and not another unused dart at~$v_i$) to connect with~$d_{\ell}$ is $\frac{1}{k}$ as there are $k$ unpaired darts incident vertex $v_i$ to choose from in \hyperref[def:rpA:rcb]{Random choice 1b}.
-Therefore the probability that we complete the face is at most $\frac{1}{k(n-\ell)}$.
+\textbf{Case 2:}\phantomsection \emph{$d_{\ell-1}$ is paired:} See Figure \ref{fig:knrandomprocessstep} for an example of this analysis.
+We complete a face at this step if and only if we pair $d_\ell$ with $d$, where $d$ is the dart at the start of the partial face ending at $d_\ell$.
+The probability we choose~$d_\ell$ to lead to vertex~$v$ incident with $d$ is at most $\frac{1}{n-\ell}$ as we have already chosen at most $\ell-1$ vertices in \hyperref[def:rpA:rca]{Random choice 1a}.
+The probability that we choose dart~$d$ (and not another unused dart at~$v$) to connect with~$d_{\ell}$ is $\frac{1}{k}$ as there are $k$ unpaired darts incident vertex $v$ to choose from in \hyperref[def:rpA:rcb]{Random choice 1b}.
+Therefore, the probability that we complete the face is at most $\frac{1}{k(n-\ell)}$.